SUHAIBCHEMBAN/winners/README.md

-# Islamic Fest Result App
+# Fest Result App

-A React-based web application for publishing and viewing Islamic Arts Fest results in real-time.
+A React-based web application for publishing and viewing Arts Fest results in real-time.

 ## Features